BLNDaniel/DumbStuff/README.md

-tempcleaner:
+Some Selfmade Stuff for Windows

-just a batch to clean your temp data folder
+- Temp cleaner ( cleanes your temp folder )

+for Help or Custom Stuff you can contact me on Discord: Danny.gg